firedancer-io/solana-conformance/commands.md

 * `debug-mismatch`: Debug a single repro by hash.
 * `debug-mismatches`: Run tests on a set of targets with a list...
 * `decode-protobufs`: Convert Context and/or Fixture messages to...
-* `download-repro`: Download a single repro by hash from...
+* `download-crash`: Download a single .crash file by hash from...
+* `download-crashes`: Download .crash files for specified...
+* `download-fixture`: Download fixtures for a single repro hash...
-* `download-repros`: Download repros from FuzzCorp NG for...
+* `download-fixtures`: Download fixtures for verified repros in...
 * `exec-fixtures`: Execute fixtures and check for correct...
 * `execute`: Execute Context or Fixture message(s) and...
 * `fix-to-ctx`: Extract Context messages from Fixtures.